 The reason being that there’s usually more going wrong in the women I see than just their diet.
 Most of the women who come to see me tell me the same story…

 No matter how much they ‘diet’ or how much they exercise they just can’t shed their belly, hip and thigh fat.
 What used to work for them in the past no longer works.
 And they can’t understand why.

-So to get to the bottom of their fat burning problems I get them to do some tests.
-Not your regular everyday doctor tests because they always come back ‘clear’.
-But what are called ‘functional’ tests.
+So to get to the bottom of their fat-burning problems I get them to do some tests.
+Not your regular every day doctor tests because they always come back ‘clear’.
+But what is called ‘functional’ tests?

 These tests are designed to identify subtle imbalances before they have become a disease.
 They tell you about what’s not functioning optimally rather than do you have a disease or not.
 And it’s identifying imbalances which is the key to your weight loss success.